London’s Creative Conservatoire

 The multi-lingual site was built on the client’s existing Drupal 7 instance.
 A key part of our process was a careful assessment of the functionality that was already there and planning in an approach that caused the least disruption and operated on the same technology stack with minimal user-training.
 The tightly-coupled nature between code and database configuration in Drupal 7 meant that the site relies heavily on the ‘Features’ module, allowing changes to be tracked through version control and deployed to the live server by Trinity Laban’s hosting company.

-Celebrating Collaboration & Creativity
+Celebrating Collaboration and Creativity

 The design also highlights the depth and breadth of the offering, the range of creative opportunities and the innovative ethos and heritage of the organisation.
 Unique attributes such as CoLab, an annual two-week celebration of collaboration, were brought to the fore through unique and engaging content.